deadlydog/deadlydog.github.io/_posts/2022-05-03-Ensure-Windows-power-settings-are-not-slowing-your-CPU.md

 In the Resource Manager though, I saw the `CPU Maximum Frequency` never went above 30%, and that the green `CPU Usage` line was continually bumping up against the blue Maximum Frequency line.
 This meant that even though my CPU wasn't particularly busy, it was being throttled to not be able to run at more than 30% of it's capacity.
 Windows was throttling it, preventing it from running at it's full speed, and making my PC slow to respond.

+See [this Super User question](https://superuser.com/questions/256921/what-does-the-maximum-frequency-number-mean-in-the-windows-resource-monitor) for a bit more info on the CPU Maximum Frequency.
+In short, Windows may intentionally throttle your CPU to save power.
+If you are not using a power saver mode though, then you may want to manually modify your current power plan's settings to have the CPU run at full power.

 ## Modify the CPU Max Frequency